Green-Lazarsfeld property $N_p$ for Segre product of Hibi rings: Introduction

-The article is organised as follows.
-In Section~\ref{hibiringdefi}, we recall some basic notions of algebra and combinatorics.
-Section~\ref{segre} of this paper is about the property $N_p$ of Segre products of Hibi rings.
-If a poset in disconnected, then the associated Hibi ring is the Segre product of the Hibi rings associated to each individual connected piece of the poset.
-Suppose $P$ is a disjoint union of a poset $P_1$ and an isolated point.
-In Subsection~\ref{bettipoint}, we will prove that if $R[\MI(P_1)]$ satisfies property $N_p$ for $p\leq3$, then so does $R[\MI(P)]$ [Theorem~\ref{beta24unionpoint}].
-We will generalize the above result for $p=2$ in Subsection~\ref{bettichain}.
-More precisely, when $P$ is disjoint union of a poset $P_1$ and a chain, we prove the above result for $p=2$ [Theorem~\ref{chain}].
+It is known that if a poset in disconnected, then the associated Hibi ring is the Segre product of the Hibi rings associated to each individual connected piece of the poset.
+Let $P$ be a poset that is disjoint union of a poset $P_1$ and an isolated point.
+In this article, we prove that if $R[\MI(P_1)]$ satisfies property $N_p$ for $p\leq3$, then so does $R[\MI(P)]$.
+Our proof follows the argument of Rubei \cite{[RUBEI02]} which is combinatorial in nature.
+The core idea of Rubei's approach is as follows: in~\cite{BH, [STURM96]}, it was shown that multigraded Betti numbers of affine semigroup rings can be computed using homologies of squarefree divisor complexes.
+Utilizing the results of~\cite{BH, [STURM96]}, it is suffices to prove that for $p=2$, the first homology of certain squarefree divisor complexes vanishes, whereas for $p=3$, the second homology of certain squarefree divisor complexes vanishes.
+For $p=2$ (resp. $p=3$), we begin by showing that every $1$-cycle (resp. $2$-cycle) $\gamma$ of the simplicial complex $\Delta$ is homologous to an $1$-cycle (resp. a $2$-cycle) of a subcomplex of $\Delta$.
+We then use this result to demonstrate that $\gamma$ is, in fact, a boundary of $\Delta$.

+We generalize the above result for $p=2$ to the case when $P$ is the disjoint union of a poset $P_1$ and a chain.
+More precisely, we show that if $R[\MI(P_1)]$ satisfies property $N_2$, then $R[\MI(P)]$ also satisfies property $N_2$.
+To prove this, we use induction on the length of the chain.
+The above result serves as the base case for the induction.
+This proof is motivated from Rubei~\cite{[RUBEI07]}.
+Following the combinatorial argument outlined in the previous result, we first show that every $1$-cycle $\gamma$ of the simplicial complex $\Delta$ is homologous to an $1$-cycle $\gamma'$ of a simplicial complex of $X$, which contains $\Delta$ as a subcomplex.
+We then note that $\gamma'$ is homologous to $0$ is $X$ using the hypothesis $R[\MI(P_1)]$ satisfies property $N_2$.
+Finally, we consider different cases to show that $\gamma$ is homologous to $0$ in $\Delta$, which is equivalent to saying that $\gamma$ is a boundary of $\Delta$.

-Suppose for a poset $P$, the associated Hibi ring does not satisfy property $N_2$.
-Then, the second syzygy module of $R[\MI(P)]$, denoted by $Syz_2(R[\MI(P)])$, is not generated by linear relations.
-So one could ask, ``Which Koszul relations will be in the minimal generating set of $Syz_2(R[\MI(P)])$?".
-We will partially answer the above question in Section~\ref{koszulpairs}.
-[Theorem~\ref{koszulhibiideal}].
+Next, we inquire the following: if a Hibi ring does not satisfy property $N_2$, then which Koszul relations will be in the minimal generating set of its second syzygy module.
+We provide a partial answer this question.
+In the process, we characterize the Koszul relations pairs of the initial Hibi ideals under a fixed monomial order.